Gay Woods: 1970–1988

-In the summer of 1970 Gay and Terry Woods joined Dr. Strangely Strange..
-They gigged in the Netherlands and Germany.
+In the summer of 1970 Gay and Terry Woods joined Dr. Strangely Strange.
+They performed in the Netherlands and Germany.
 The band fell apart shortly afterwards.
 Terry Woods returned to Ireland to recruit Ed Deane and Pat Nash to his new project, The Woods Band.
 They recorded their only album in 1971.
 It was issued with a luxury gatefold embossed with gold Celtic designs.
 The record label, Greenwich, collapsed after the band had toured with the group Greenslade.
 The album received good reviews but poor sales.

 Reduced to a duo, they recorded four albums from 1975 to 1978 and a single.
 The songs are mostly their own compositions, with accompaniment on dulcimer, banjo and acoustic and electric guitars.
 Gay Woods had one stillbirth, then in 1979 she had a miscarriage.
 She returned to being a typist.
 In 1980, Terry and Gay Woods (then on Mulligan Records) approached Garvan Gallagher and Trevor Knight (then of Metropolis) about contributing to a new Woods Band demo.
 After recording these demo tapes, Gay Woods broke up with Terry Woods and formed a group, Auto Da Fe, with Trevor Knight and three Dutch musicians: Theo Wanders, Carel van Rijn and Wout Pennings.
-Their sound was New Romantic..
+Their sound was New Romantic.
 Their singles received strong airplay in Ireland, which guaranteed that their live concerts were profitable.
 There were eight singles, a compilation and an album, Tatitum.
 Phil Lynott and Midge Ure did some session work with them.

 In 1987, Gay Woods gave birth to a child by Trevor Knight.

 Steeleye Span, 1995–2001

-In 1994 she was asked to rejoin Steeleye Span, and after recording three albums plus a concert with them, she left them over financial issues.
+In 1994 she was asked to rejoin Steeleye Span.
+The 1996 album, Time features her and Maddy Prior on vocals.
+Prior left the band and Woods was the main vocalist for the next few years.
+After recording three albums plus a concert tour with them, she left them over financial issues.

 She later studied for a degree in psychology at the University of Essex.